Man was killed by train after hospital 'omission,' inquest hears

 Less than 24 hours after being admitted to hospital for mental health issues, a 25-year-old Clynderwen man walked in front of a train and was instantly killed.

-Robert Jones had not been properly assessed by health staff at St Cadoc’s Hospital, Caerleon after police found him ‘confused and covered in mud’ on the A465 near Abergavenny.
+Robert Jones 'had not been properly assessed' by health staff at St Cadoc’s Hospital, Caerleon, the inquest heard, after police found him ‘confused and covered in mud’ on the A465 near Abergavenny.

 When the officers asked him if he had ever had any thoughts about self-harm or suicide, he responded by talking about a bridge in Haverfordwest.